LukaButskhrikidze/LoRA-Tuned_mT5_for_Cross-Lingual_Abstractive_News_Summarization/docs/MODEL_CARD.md

 1. **Length Constraints**: Limited to 512 input tokens; longer articles are truncated
 2. **Domain Specificity**: Trained only on news articles; may not generalize to other domains
-3. **Language Coverage**: Only evaluated on English and Italian; performance on other languages unknown
+3. **Language Coverage**: Only evaluated on English and Russian; performance on other languages unknown
 4. **Abstractiveness**: Model may default to extractive patterns for some inputs
+5. **Script Differences**: Russian uses Cyrillic script, which may affect tokenization and performance differently than Latin-script languages

 ### Known Biases